After The Procedure

 Yes, this is normal and something that happens after the procedure.
 This is usually due to your little one being able to suck stronger.
-Try giving your child gas drops and gripe water to help decrease her gas and reflux, as well as lots of burping during feeds and after feeds, as needed.
+Try giving your child gas drops and gripe water to help decrease gas and reflux, as well as lots of burping during feeds and after feeds, as needed.
 Also, if you have a carrier, you can use that to help with comfort and decreasing the reflux, as well.

-If this is happening after a TT release and does not improve even after 10-14 days after the procedure, please bring this issue up at the follow up appointment.
+If this is happening after a release and does not improve even after 10-14 days after the procedure, please bring this issue up at the follow up appointment.
 Your child may need an upper lip tie frenectomy also.

 My child had a procedure done but is still clicking.
 Is this normal?